The Complete Laser Cutting Materials List

 Laser Cutting With xTool P2

 When it comes to laser cutting, the right equipment can make all the difference in achieving high-quality results.
-One such piece of equipment is the xTool P2 CO2 laser cutter, a powerful CO2 laser cutter, which is known for its versatility and precision in cutting a wide range of materials.
+One such piece of equipment is the xTool P2, a powerful CO2 laser cutter, which is known for its versatility and precision in cutting a wide range of materials.

-With its high power of 55W and 0.01mm precision, this laser cutter is particularly well-suited for cutting thicker materials like acrylic, wood, leather, paper, fabric, and even some metals.
+With its high power of 55W and 0.01mm precision, this laser cutter is particularly well-suited for cutting thicker materials like acrylic, wood, leather, paper, fabric.
 Its powerful laser beam is capable of cutting through 20mm acrylic and 18mm plywood in one pass.
 On top of that, it can reach a maximum engraving speed of 600mm/s, making it a popular choice for both hobbyists and businesses alike.

 Additionally, this laser cutter is equipped with a range of features that make it easy to use and control.
 Its two built-in 16MP cameras allow for precise and easy positioning, while its air assist system and exhaust fan system help to blow away debris and fumes, keeping the laser lens clean and ensuring better cutting and engraving results and a safe working area.